We take for granted how certain stereos and amplifiers need 2, 4, or 8 ohm speakers to work right. But what is speaker impedance?

 Use the following steps:

-- Switch on the meter and set it to the lowest range that includes units of one.
+- Switch on the meter and set it to measure Ohms on the lowest range.
 This is often the x1 range, 0-10, 0-20, or auto-ranging setting.

 - Disconnect one or both speaker wires from the speaker to avoid a false reading due to other resistance that may be connected to it.